Sodexo

 “It is very useful to use for upselling.
 We see whether we sell this or that at a given hour, then choose what to promote at which time of day and on which day of the week, and decide if it is worth the margin and the upsell.”

 The effect is felt both on the floor and in monthly reviews.
-Promotions are decided faster, conversations between finance, site managers and the concept team are clearer, and production plans fit demand rather than hope.
-Less time is spent collecting numbers and more time is spent acting on them.
+Promotions are decided faster, conversations between finance, restaurant managers and the concept team are clearer, and production plans fit demand rather than hope.

 Key Takeaways